naveen-indluru/naveen-indluru/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Machine Learning
-- 🌱 I’m currently exploring ...
+- 🌱 I’m currently learning ...
 Different Concepts of Machine Learning, Data Science and Artificial Intelligence(AI)
 - 👯 I’m looking to collaborate on ...
 Machine Learning
 - 🤔 I’m looking for help with ...
 Machine Learning
 - 💬 Ask me about ...
 Anything